 4 mental health tips to help business leaders thrive

-COVID-19 has turned business as usual on its head for many.
+The last two years has turned business as usual on its head for many.
 As a business leader, especially if you have staff depending on you, you might be tempted to keep your chin up and tell yourself things could be worse.

 But neglecting your mental health can be counterproductive, as Gus Wylie, program content and delivery manager at batyr explains.
 Founded in 2011, batyr facilitates workshops in workplaces, schools and sports clubs to share stories and smash the stigmas surrounding mental health.

 Getting control over your anxiety can be easier said than done, especially when you’re facing the kind of unprecedented challenges that we’ve seen over the past two years.

 “It’s really understandable that we look at what we’re feeling and justify it by telling ourselves, ‘There are heaps of people in worse situations than I am',” Wylie says.
 But don’t fall into the trap of letting these justifications discount your feelings about your own struggles, he warns.

 You’re probably good at noticing when you’re not getting enough sleep, not eating right, or not enjoying the things you used to.
 But the real skill is challenging the thoughts that follow, which usually start with ‘but’, Wylie explains.

 “The problem with saying things like ‘But it’s just because of the pandemic’ is that while we might point to a reason that we’re stressed, we’re still not dealing with the fact that we’re stressed.”

 Even though we don’t have control over when the pandemic is going to end, we do have control over how we’re coping.
 The time to do something to make yourself feel better is once you notice you’re beginning to slip, Wylie advises.